Pelicram/Hattara-Printable-Low-Profile-Keycaps/README.md

 These files include individual caps as well as sprues.
 I highly recommend using the sprues as this ensures the parts meet the common minimum price per part on sites like JLCPCB, at least for SLS and MJF.

+JLCPCB accepts both .obj and .stp, but in my experience .obj results in higher fidelity due to how they convert .stp files into meshes.
+The .stp files are included mostly for remix purposes.
 ---

 Keycaps shown have been printed in Nylon on an SLS printer by JLCPCB